ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: spacing="compact"}

-- Systems with multiple IEEE 802 addresses, any available one MAY be used.
+- On systems with multiple IEEE 802 addresses, any available one MAY be used.
-- Systems with no IEEE address, a randomly or pseudo-randomly generated value MUST be used; see {{unguessability}} and {{unidentifiable}}.
+- On systems with no IEEE address, a randomly or pseudo-randomly generated value MUST be used; see {{unguessability}} and {{unidentifiable}}.
-- Systems utilizing a 64 bit MAC address the least significant, right-most 48 bits MAY be used.
+- On systems utilizing a 64 bit MAC address the least significant, right-most 48 bits MAY be used.
-- Systems utilizing an IEEE 802.15.4 16 bit address SHOULD instead utilize their 64 bit MAC address where least significant, right-most 48 bits MAY be used.
+- On systems utilizing an IEEE 802.15.4 16 bit address SHOULD instead utilize their 64 bit MAC address where least significant, right-most 48 bits MAY be used.
 An alternative is to generate 32 bits of random data and postfix at the end of the 16 bit MAC address to create a 48 bit value.

 ## UUID Version 2 {#uuidv2}
 UUID version 2 is known as DCE Security UUIDs {{C309}} and {{C311}}.